corei8/ordotools/output/ordosite/index.md

 Familiarity with python might be useful but is not necessary, since the dictionaries that hold the information and the documentation that is being prepared will be very easy to follow and figure out.

+Translators are also needed.
+The first language that the data is written in is latin.
+English is the next in the queue, but all languages are needed.